-Hollow window trim reduce your costs while giving you an elegant design look.
+Hollow window trim reduces your costs while giving you an elegant design.
 Plus, you simply install it by snapping it on!

-Door frames, casings, and other parts can be created via roll formers.
-There are many versions of this framing available for the edges, bottom, and top of your door, depending on what type of hardware will be used.
-Roll forming these parts is quite common.
+Roll formers can create door frames, casings, and other parts.
+Many versions of this framing are available for the edges, bottom, and top of your door, depending on what type of hardware you use.
+Roll forming of these parts is quite common.

 You can also use roll formed parts to add glazing.
 These can be either flush mounted or overlapping.

 Finally, some door faces are roll formed, too.
-If so, this step is usually handled by the door manufacturer rather than a third party.
+If so, the door manufacturer often handles this process rather than a third party.